easegress-io/easegress/README.md

         policy: roundRobin' | egctl object create
 ```

-The pipeline means it will do proxy for 3 backend endpoints in load balance policy `roundRobin`.
+The pipeline means it will forward traffic to 3 backend endpoints, using the
+`roundRobin` load balance policy.

 ### Test

-Now you can use some HTTP clients such as `curl` to test the feature:
+Now you can use an HTTP clients, such as `curl`, to test the feature:

 ```bash
 curl -v http://127.0.0.1:10080/pipeline
 ```

-If you are not set up some applications to handle the 9095, 9096, and 9097 in the localhost, it will return 503 too.
-We prepare a simple service to let us test handily, the example shows:
+If you haven't set up backend services on ports 9095, 9096, and 9097 of the
+localhost, it returns 503 too.
+We provide a simple service for this:

 ```bash
 $ go run example/backend-service/mirror/mirror.go & # Running in background